 My mission is to partner with registered charities.

 Most companies support charities, they also have seminars and trade shows in large metropolitan hubs where participants fly in to attend.
 Why not host the events on a cruise ship, they can cater to large and small groups.
 Best of all, the cruise lines will partner with me and make a donation to the charity for every stateroom booked into the group.
-I will also make a donation to the charity and, my host agency, Expedia Cruises Rosedale will match any donation I make.
+I will also make a donation to the charity for every stateroom booked.
 It's a win, win.

 If you're involved with a charity, are looking to have a large family gathering or any other personal or professional event, click on the contact me button and lets chat.
 Although through Expedia I have access to amazing rates or additional amenities on many sailings all over the world, every featured sailing on this site means a donation will be made to the charity indicated by the logo beside the sailing on the feature page, or to the charity of your choice.